Installation Guide

 Make smc_storm available from anywhere

-export PATH=$PATH:<path-to-smc-storm-repo-bin>
+export PATH=$PATH:<path-to-smc-storm-binary-folder>

 The <path-to-workspace> is the directory where you extracted the pre-built binaries or where you cloned the smc_storm repository.